ls6/netlify/content/events/200/index.md

 ### Speakers / Prelegenci
 (po polsku)
-1. Tomek Łasica "To zależy.
+ 1. Tomasz Łasica "To zależy.
 O zależności pomiędzy celem a komunikacją"
-2. Paweł Wrzeszcz "Świadoma Praca Zdalna"
+ 1. Paweł Wrzeszcz "Świadoma Praca Zdalna"
-3. Ewa Koprowska "Każdy ma inny sposób na przetrwanie" (in english)
+ 1. Ewa Koprowska "Każdy ma inny sposób na przetrwanie" (in english)
-4. Michał Grześkowiak "Hello From the Other Side"
+ 1. Michał Grześkowiak "Hello From the Other Side"
-5. Paweł Olchowik & Stine Nørgaard Olesen "Tips For a Good Online Meeting – and How It Goes in Reality When Working From Home With Kids"
+ 1. Paweł Olchowik & Stine Nørgaard Olesen "Tips For a Good Online Meeting – and How It Goes in Reality When Working From Home With Kids"
-6. Tomasz Szymański "Building Relationships in a Remote Environment"
+ 1. Tomasz Szymański "Building Relationships in a Remote Environment"